-Katsumasa Suzuki Mori Hamada & Matsumoto
+Katsumasa Suzuki Partner Mori Hamada & Matsumoto

 The Japanese are often reluctant to fight their disputes in courts.
-Meanwhile, the legal profession itself is not attuned to demands from international clients for lawyers to be commercial, proactive and partner, has broken with the classic Japanese approach to lawyering.
+Meanwhile, the legal profession itself is not attuned to demands from international clients for lawyers to be commercial, proactive and strategic.

+Katsumasa Suzuki, a capital markets partner, has broken with the classic Japanese approach to lawyering.
 With more spontaneous nominations than any of the other lawyers in this list, he appears in the Asia-Pacific report for his work on the triple international initial public offering of Japan Post Holdings and its two subsidiaries, Japan Post Bank and Japan Post Insurance.